AndreEnes/AndreEnes.github.io/bts.md

 [Home](index.md)

+## ⚠️ WARNING ⚠️

+This section is not strictly "professional".
+Let a bit loose.
+Check out the [Projects](projects.md) tab for that.

 ## Behind the Scenes

 Who doesn't appreciate a more honest view on one's work?
 Look at the uncropped and very compressed profile pic: